Nic30/d3-hwschematic/README.md

     "name": "port name",
     "cssClass": "node-style0", // optional string, css classes separated by space "cssStyle": "fill:red", // css style specification separated by ;
-  },
+    "connectedAsParent": true, // an optional flag that notes that this port
+                               // has no connections but it is connected as its parent port },
   "direction": "OUTPUT", // [d3-hwschematic specific] controlls direction marker "properties": {